vinayakkashyap/toidiu.github.io/_posts/2016-10-31-polymorphism-in-scala.md

   > thus apply a single abstract implementation to any number of
   > types in a transparent way.

-(1) An ad-hoc polymorphic function can take different types of arguments. ex.
+1. An ad-hoc polymorphic function can take different types of arguments. ex.
 Int or String.

-(2) The implementation of the ad-hoc polymorphic function function can vary.
+2. The implementation of the ad-hoc polymorphic function function can vary.

-(3) Combining points 1 and 2, the implementation of the function will vary depending on the type of the argument passed to the function.
+3. Combining points 1 and 2, the implementation of the function will vary depending on the type of the argument passed to the function.

     **Thats really it!
 Another way to think about this is that we are doing function overloading and the function does different things based on the type we pass it.**

-(4) The statement helps us to differentiate ad-hoc from parametric polymorphism.
+4. The statement helps us to differentiate ad-hoc from parametric polymorphism.
 Remember from before, in parametric polymorphism the implementation of the function(List constructor) was the same regardless of the type passed in.

-#### Now some code:
+#### Some code:

 We first define a Texture trait and a function that prints the Texture. **Note: `printTexture` is our ad-hoc polymorphic function.** printTexture takes a type parameter `t: T` and a texture implementation of that type `o: Texture[T]`.

-*Ahh ha.. from note bullet (1), the function takes different types as arguments.*
+**Ahh ha.. from bullet (1), the function takes different types as arguments.**

   > Ignore the `implicit` keyword for now.
 I will how this is later used
   > to automatically pull in the correct implementation of Texture.